 In November 2022, we released the Company's inaugural Climate Change Report, our stand-alone disclosure of climate-related information in alignment with the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD"), which is publicly available on our website.
-The Report contains credible and achievable GHG reduction targets by 2030, and a clear pathway to achieve these targets, which has been fully funded and approved by our Board of Directors.
+The Report contains credible and achievable GHG reduction targets by 2030, and a clear Our approach to addressing climate change incorporates actions that have a positive impact on people and the planet, while making good financial sense for the health and sustainability of our business.

+pathway to achieve these targets, which has been fully funded and approved by our Board of Directors.
 Elements of our Climate Change Report are summarized in this section and the full report can be found on our website.